auth0/docs/articles/appliance/private-cloud/overview.md

 The Enterprise - Private Cloud provides you with a dedicated (or single-tenant) environment.
 You'll get enhanced performance, security, and compliance over what we include in our standard Public Cloud offering.

 With the Enterprise - Private Cloud, Auth0 will handle a majority of the requirements for initial setup and maintenance.
-Afterwards, you'll be on a set update pattern.
+Afterward, you'll be on a set update pattern.

 You'll get the ease of management that comes with using our Public Cloud combined with the power and security of our Managed Private Cloud.